 Grammarly offers five dialect options: British English, American English, Canadian English, Australian English, and Indian English.
-By default, your language preference is set to American English, but you can change it anytime.
+Your language preference is set to American English by default, but you can change it anytime.

 Here’s how to change your language preference in Grammarly for Windows or Grammarly for Mac:

 - Then, click the gear icon in the upper-right corner of the pop-up.

 - Go to Writing Style and select your preferred option next to I write in.

 Alternatively, you can go to https://account.grammarly.com/customize/language directly and update your language preference there.
 Keep in mind that updating your language preference will apply the corresponding setting to all Grammarly product offerings you use.